 The windier part of the year lasts for 6.0 months, from November 10 to May 9, with average wind speeds of more than 6.4 miles per hour.
-The windiest day of the year is December 31, with an average hourly wind speed of 7.8 miles per hour.
+The windiest month of the year in Anaheim is December, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 6.0 months, from May 9 to November 10.
-The calmest day of the year is September 5, with an average hourly wind speed of 5.1 miles per hour.
+The calmest month of the year in Anaheim is August, with an average hourly wind speed of 5.1 miles per hour.